 Methods of planning, instruction, and evaluation; use of commercial and teacher-produced media; selection of content materials appropriate for achieving objectives at student's developmental level.
-Prerequisite: Admission to Teacher Education.

-349 Teaching Music in Adolescent Education (9-Adult)
+Teaching Music in Adolescent Education (9-Adult)

 Music administration and supervision; methods of planning and instruction for adolescent music education, performance and non-performance music classes.